datagrains/csv_etl_pipeline/README.md

 ## CI/CD with GitHub Actions

 GitHub Actions for Continuous Integration (CI) has been used to automatically run tests on every push and pull request.
 This ensures that the code is always tested before being merged into the main branch.
+Tests include **unit testing** (pytest) and **linting** (pylint).

 ### Workflow Details
 The GitHub Actions workflow files are configured in the .github/workflows/ folder.